-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 student's teacher/EA or school regularly communicate my student's progress based on 20-21 LCAP survey results: Parents 90% Students 100% Teachers/Staff 100% student's teacher/EA or school regularly communicate my student's progress based on 21-22 LCAP survey results: Parents 100% Students 100% Teachers/Staff 100% student's teacher/EA or school regularly communicate my student's progress based on 22-23 LCAP survey results: Parents 96.1% Students 85.7% Teachers/Staff 100% student's teacher/EA or school regularly communicates my student's progress based on 23-24 LCAP survey results: Parents 100 Students 97.7% Teachers/Staff 100% student's teacher/EA or school regularly communicate my student's progress based on LCAP survey results: Parents 95% Students 95% Teachers/Staff 98% Safety Plan Review and Training The school's safety plan was updated and reviewed in March 2021.
+Metric Metric Baseline Year 1 Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 LCAP Survey Results Percent of educational partners that felt the student's teacher/EA or school regularly communicate my student's progress based on 20-21 LCAP survey results: Parents 96.9% Students 100% Teachers/Staff 100% Percent of educational partners that felt the student's teacher/EA or school regularly communicate my student's progress based on 21-22 LCAP survey results: Parents 98.7% Students 92.85% Teachers/Staff 100% Percent of educational partners that felt the student's teacher/EA or school regularly communicate my student's progress based on 22-23 LCAP survey results: Parents 90% Students 100% Teachers/Staff 100% Percent of educational partners that felt the student's teacher/EA or school regularly communicates my student's progress based on 23-24 LCAP survey results: Parents 97.8% Students 98.3% Teachers/Staff 100% Percent of educational partners that felt the student's teacher/EA or school regularly communicate my student's progress based on LCAP survey results: Parents 95% Students 95% Teachers/Staff 98% Safety Plan Review and Training The school's safety plan was updated and reviewed in March 2021.
 The school's safety plan was updated and reviewed in March 2022.
 The school's safety plan was updated and reviewed in March 2023.
 The school's safety plan was updated and reviewed in March 2024.
 The school's safety plan will have been updated and reviewed in March annually.